deckhouse/sds-node-configurator/e2e/E2E_USAGE.md

 2. Add the label **`e2e-smoke-test`** to the PR.
 3. Workflow **E2E tests** starts; JUnit appears in PR checks from the **run-tests** job.

 Removing the label or not adding it means E2E will not run.
-The label is removed automatically after the run finishes.
+The label is **not** removed automatically — remove it manually when the PR cluster should be destroyed (that triggers **teardown-only**).

+**Persistent cluster:** namespace `e2e-<module>-pr<N>` and session are cached per PR.
+Re-runs resume provisioning after partial failures (`TEST_CLUSTER_RESUME`).
+Pushes to the branch while the label is set reuse the cluster and run tests only.

 **Draft PRs:** GitHub does not run most `pull_request` workflows on draft PRs (only `ready_for_review`).
 If adding the label does nothing, either mark the PR as **Ready for review**, **push an empty commit** to the PR branch (the workflow also runs on `push` when the open PR has `e2e-smoke-test`), or run **E2E tests** manually via **Actions → Run workflow**.